Rsantct/pe.audio.sys/pe.audio.sys/doc/000_NEWS.md

 - Audio format and bitrate info in control web

 ## Nov 2024, version 1.0l
-- CD playback leaves Mplayer and runs with MPD
+- CD playback leaves Mplayer and runs with MPD.
+- Web page includes wifi, temperature and fan speed info.
-- New Brutefir peaks monitor plugin and web page
+- New Brutefir peaks monitor plugin with a dedicated web page `http://<IP>/monitor.html`.
-- Scripts to help while testing a loudspeaker design at `bin/peaudiosys_test/`
+- Scripts to help while testing a loudspeaker design at `bin/peaudiosys_test/`.